 The Power of Mentor-Protégé Agreements: Q&A with Legacy Restoration’s Noel Williams

-While “bettering the surrounding community in which we live” has served as one of Landis's guiding principles since its founding in 1956, this year, the company took a significant step forward by entering into a formal Mentor-Protégé Agreements with local DBE firm Legacy Restoration and Referral, LLC.
+While “bettering the surrounding community in which we live” has served as one of Landis's guiding principles since its founding in 1956, this year, the company took a significant step forward by entering into a formal Mentor-Protégé Agreement with local DBE firm Legacy Restoration and Referral, LLC.
 As another family-owned company with similar values and standards of integrity, this partnership was truly a perfect fit.

 Under the leadership of third-generation CEO Anne Teague, Landis has increasingly sought out new opportunities and ways to be more intentional about supporting the local minority-owned business community here in the city we love.
 Through a mutual connection, we have been fortunate to get to know Legacy’s President Noel Williams both personally and professionally and work alongside his incredible team on a variety of projects, including Behrman Elementary School and the Ernest N. Morial Convention Center Linear Park.

 Together, we’re helping pave the way for other local small businesses to find opportunities for growth and success.
 Learn more about our Mentor-Protégé relationship from Noel’s perspective in the interview below.

 - What is the story behind the company and why it was created?